-The Chocolate Hills and a Cockfight
+The Chocolate Hills of Bohol

-A taxi to the famous Chocolate Hills of Bohol, which are green at this time of year.
-They are an amazing clump of 1268 hills, which rise directly from the ground and are awe inspiring, in the same league as the Taj Mahal.
-We sit and drank in the atmosphere from a platform perched on the top of one of the hills.
+A taxi to the must-see Chocolate Hills of Bohol, which are greenish at this time of year.
+They are an amazing clump of 1268 hills, rising directly from the ground.
+They are awe inspiring, in the same league as the Taj Mahal.
+We sit and drank in the atmosphere, from a platform perched on the top of one of the hills.